-Clear and concise lecture notes support learners to prepare for lectures, study more efficiently and complete assessment more effectively.
+Clear and concise lecture notes support learners to prepare for lectures, study more efficiently, and complete assessment more effectively.
 However, many students struggle with effective note taking and do not end up with the course content that will serve them best.
-In addition, note taking accommodations are among of the most common for students with disabilities, and can be challenging to implement for both learners and faculty.
+In addition, note taking accommodations are among of the most common for students with disabilities, and it can be challenging to implement this type of accommodation for both learners and faculty.

 There are a number of ways faculty can proactively support all students to have complete and comprehensive course notes, including:

 - Posting lecture/course notes.